-Sportmix Wholesomes Grain Free Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.
+Wholesomes Grain Free Dog Food receives the Advisor’s second-highest rating of 4 stars.

-Sportmix Wholesomes Beef Meal and Chickpeas was selected to represent the other products in the line for this review.
+Wholesomes Grain-Free Whitefish Meal and Potatoes was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food